This is the Pashley Gov'nor . . . it is simply beautiful . . . sit and stare at it for a while, it will make you feel nice . . .

 Place in opposite holes in the rim and hold taut.
 Measure between the ends and add 400mm.
 Average several diameters.

 3x is the usual spoke pattern found in wheels; it simply means that each leading spoke crosses 3 training spokes on that side of the hub This sounds complicated but easy to understand once you have read the method on the wheelbuliding link.

-Step 4: Cutting and threading the spokes.
+Step 11: Cutting and Threading the Spokes.

-Today I borrowed a thread cutting machine.
+Today I had use of a thread cutting machine.

-It's broken down into the four stages shown in the photographs.
+It's broken down into four stages.

 A ruler held on with an elastic band kept the vertical truing in check; I used two magnets and bolts for the lateral truing, but zip ties or bits of tape would work equally well.